dbuscombe-usgs/doodle_labeller/README.md

 * `create_gtiff`: if "true", the program will create a geotiff label image - only appropriate if the input image is also geotiff.
 Otherwise, "false" *Default = false*
 * `alpha`: the degree of transparency in merged image-output plots *Default = 0.5*
 * `fact`: the factor by which to downsample by imagery. *Default = 5* (this might seem large, but trust me the CRF is very cpu and memory intensive otherwise, and the results work with a large `fact` turn out ok.
 Reduce to get finer resolution results by be warned, it will take a lot longer. )
-* `compat_col`: compatibility value for the color/space-dependent term in the model, initial value for search. *Default = 20*
+* `compat_col`: compatibility value for the color/space-dependent term in the model, initial value for search. *Default = 120*
-* `theta_col`: standard deviation value for the color/space-dependent term in the model, initial value for search. *Default = 20*
+* `theta_col`: standard deviation value for the color/space-dependent term in the model, initial value for search. *Default = 100*
+* `optim`: if `True`, will search through more hyperparameters and will take longer.
+For problem imagery

 This file can be saved anywhere and called anything, but it must have the `.json` format extension.